W1nterFr3ak/W1nterFr3ak/README.md

 - 👀 I’m a Cybersec enthusiast, Software Developer and an avid Lover of Python.
 - 😄 Did i mention that am a wannabe Linux and Exploit dev
 - 🌱 I’m currently working as a computer teacher while learning rootkit development.
-- 💞️ I’m a member of Fr33aks ctf team (mini though lol).
+- 💞️ I’m a member of Fr33aks ctf team and Team Captain of Seekers .
 But if you need a pwn and crypto teammate hola me
 - 😄 Portfolio: I think I need one of these (coming soon)
 - ⚡ Let me emphasize on this: **I Love python(i guess thats why am single hehehe)**
 #### Contacts